Wound Care Billing Services in New Jersey

 The most frequent wound care denials we see from NJ payers include choosing between active wound care debridement (97597-97598) and surgical debridement (11042-11047) requires understanding tissue type removed and clinical context, every claim requires length, width, depth, wound bed tissue type, and exudate description, hundreds of product-specific q-codes (q4100-q4255) change quarterly.
 Our team catches these before submission by applying both wound care coding expertise and NJ payer-specific rules to every claim.

-NJ FamilyCare routes wound care patients through 4 managed care plans: Amerigroup, WellCare, Aetna Better Health, United.
+NJ FamilyCare routes wound care patients through 5 managed care plans: Horizon NJ Health (Horizon BCBS), Aetna Better Health of New Jersey, Fidelis Care (formerly WellCare), UnitedHealthcare Community Plan, Wellpoint New Jersey (formerly Amerigroup).
 Each MCO has its own wound care authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your wound care practice gets paid correctly.

 Most NJ wound care practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your wound care workflows, and start submitting claims to Horizon Blue Cross Blue Shield, NJ FamilyCare, Medicare, and all your NJ payers with no downtime.
+We connect to your EHR, learn your wound care workflows, and start submitting claims to Horizon Blue Cross Blue Shield of New Jersey, NJ FamilyCare, Medicare, and all your NJ payers with no downtime.

 Fix Your New Jersey Wound Care Billing